WDI-HK-6/Class-Notes-And-Exercises/javascript.md

 ### Arrays

-A way to store multiple pieces of data and preserves the order in which they are stored.
+A way to store multiple pieces of data.
 Can also quickly determine how many items there are in the array.

+- **Arrays preserve the order in which the data is stored**

-**Arrays are good for storing multiple values of the same kind.**
+- **Arrays are good for storing multiple values of the same kind.**

-Arrays always use **[ ]**
+- Arrays always use **[ ]**

 ```javascript
 var classmates1 = ['Cassie', 'Clement', 'Dale', 'Dennis', 'Dow', 'Vivienne'];